this also appears on rationaldad.com

 One of the best qualities of being human is empathy.
-We feel empathy for the people affected by the earthquake and tsunamis in Japan, but, other than write a check, we are unable to actually do anything to help out over there.
+We feel empathy for the people affected by the earthquake and tsunamis in Japan, contagion but, side effects other than write a check, we are unable to actually do anything to help out over there.
 Jamy Ian Swiss has a great presentation about empathy and its place in effective advertising and, of all things, good magic.

 The “situation in Japan” is terrifying and confusing, especially because of the nutty bias against all things nuclear.
 Digression: I had an episode this past weekend listening to a reporter from CNN actually say “There’s nothing happening now, but some believe there could be a meltdown!”
 Last night, as I was torturing myself with Rachel Maddow, she was (condescendingly… go figure!) ‘splaining how nuclear reactors work – “…instead of an explosion, the rods create heat, which creates steam…” Because, as we all know, nukes are only capable of those two things.